The Center for Healing Shame's mission is to serve the community by training therapists and other helping professionals how to work with shame.

 The Center for Healing Shame is qualified to provide CE credits for MFTs, LCSWs, LPCCs and LEPs registered in California - CAMFT Approved CE Provider #134393.
 PhDs in California and PhDs and licensed therapists outside of California may be able to receive CE credits through the co-sponsorship of R. Cassidy Seminars.

 The Founders Of The Center For Healing Shame

 Sheila Rubin, MA, LMFT, RDT/BCT is a leading authority on Healing Shame.
 She co-created the Healing Shame - Lyon/Rubin method and has delivered talks, presentations and workshops across the country and around the world, at conferences from Canada to Romania, for over 30 years.

-She offers therapy through her private practice in Berkeley and San Francisco and also offers consultation to therapists over Skype.
-Sheila and her husband, Bret Lyon, are CAMFT-approved CE providers, offering Healing Shame workshops for therapists
+Sheila offers therapy through her private practice in Berkeley and also offers consultation to therapists over Skype.

 Sheila can be reached at firstname.lastname@example.org or by phone

 at 415-820-3974.
 She also has her own website:

 Bret Lyon, PhD, SEP, BCC has been a teacher of Somatic and Emotional Mindfulness for over 30 years and holds doctorates in both Psychology and Drama.